Early intervention involves orthodontic or orthopaedic development/correction as soon as a problem is first detected.

 Signs your child may need early intervention

-Some common signs in your child that they may need early intervention can include:
+Some common signs that your child may need early intervention can include:

 - Early loss of baby teeth (before five years)

 - Mouth breathing